usnistgov/800-63-3/sp800-63a/sec3_definitions.md

 For example, a person with a foreign passport, living in the U.S., will need to give an address when going through the identity proofing process.
 This address would not be an “address of record” but a “claimed address.”

+#### Claimed Identity
+A declaration of unvalidated and unverified personal attributes by the applicant.

 #### Credential
 An object or data structure that authoritatively binds an identity (and optionally, additional attributes) to an authenticator possessed and controlled by a subscriber.